This topic describes how to log into VMware Tanzu Operations Manager (Ops Manager) for the first time after a new Ops Manager deployment.

 • SAML authentication requests are always signed

-Log In to Ops Manager with LDAP
+Log in to Tanzu Operations Manager with LDAP

 1. For Server URL, enter the URL that points to your LDAP server.
 With multiple LDAP servers, separate their URLs with spaces.
 Each URL must include one of the following protocols: